 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

-The vestibular system controls balance (preventing your dog from falling), with parts in the brain and in the ear.
+The vestibular system controls balance (preventing your dog from falling) with parts in the brain and the ear.
 Vestibular disease disturbs this system suddenly.

 - Peripheral: when the balance center in the ear is affected

 - Central: when the balance center in the brain is affected

 The peripheral form is more common than the central form.